OFFICE OF EVANGELIZATION & RELIGIOUS EDUCATION

 Froloughlin@ephx.org

 Father Michael O’Loughlin was born and raised in Albuquerque, NM and grew up a faithful Roman Catholic.
 He discovered the Byzantine Catholic Church, along with his parents and four siblings, when he was in in high school.
 He attended the Byzantine Catholic Seminary in Pittsburgh and was ordained a priest for the Eparchy of Phoenix in 2005.
 He has served on Eparchial committees for vocations, youth and young adult, and evangelization.
 Father Michael is very passionate about sharing the beauty of the faith with those he encounters in his daily life, especially the unchurched.
-He has shared his love of the church in various media programs and currently has a podcast with Mother Natalia of Christ the Bridegroom Monastery called "What God is Not”.
+He has shared his love of the church in various media programs and currently has a podcast with Mother Natalia of Christ the Bridegroom Monastery called ”What God is Not” on YouTube.
 He serves as the pastor of St. Mary’s Proto-Cathedral in Los Angeles and a Byzantine Catholic Outreach in Santa Paula, CA.

 Rev. Daniel Dozier, MA, MATS